ronkuby-mage/fire-mage-simulation/README.md

 **Steps to determine stat weighting:**
 1) Use Table 1 to determine which configuration (row) best fits your raid in terms of boss kill time.
-2) Follow the link in the "stat weights" column according to whether your raid has world buffs -- this will also determine the optimal rotation.
+2) Follow the link in the "duration" column according to the expected encounter duration.
+3) Choose the optimal rotation based on average raid crit % and number of mages.
 3) Pick the applicable cell according to the number of mages and average hit %.

 ## Fire Mage Simulations